Russian conquest of Central Asia: Second battle of Geok Tepe

 The irrigated area along the Kopet Dag ends east of Ashkebat.
 Farther east there is desert, then the small oasis of Tejent, more desert, and the much larger oasis of Merv.
 Merv had the great fortress of Kaushut Khan and was inhabited by Merv Tekes, who had also fought at Geok Tepe.
 As soon as the Russians were established in Askhabad, traders, and also spies, began moving between the Kopet Dag and Merv.
 Some elders from Merv went north to Petroalexandrovsk and offered a degree of submission to the Russians there.
 The Russians at Askhabad had to explain that both groups were part of the same empire.
 In February 1882 Alikhanov visited Merv and approached Makhdum Kuli Khan, who had been in command at Geok Tepe.
 In September Alikhanov persuaded Makhdum Kuli Khan to swear allegiance to the White Czar.

 Skobelev had been replaced by Rohrberg in the spring of 1881, who was followed General Komarov in the spring of 1883.
 Near the end of 1883, General Komarov led 1500 men to occupy the Tejen oasis.
 After Komarov's occupation of Tejen, Alikhanov and Makhdum Kuli Khan went to Merv and called a meeting of elders, one threatening and the other persuading.
 Having no wish to repeat the slaughter at Geok Tepe, 28 elders went to Askhabad and on February 12 swore allegiance in the presence of General Komarov.
 A faction in Merv tried to resist but was too weak to accomplish anything.
 On March 16, 1884, Komarov occupied Merv.
 The subject Khanates of Khiva and Bukhara were now surrounded by Russian territory.

+Panjdeh incident

-1885: Expansion stopped at Panjdeh: Between Merv and the current Afghan border lies about 140 mi of semi-desert.
+Between Merv and the current Afghan border lies about 140 mi of semi-desert.
 South of that is the important border fort of Herat.
 In the summer of 1884 Britain and Russia agreed to demarcate the northwest Afghan border.
 The Russians did what they could to push the border south before it became frozen.
 When they captured the Afghan fort of Panjdeh, Britain came close to threatening war.
 Both sides backed down and the border was delineated between 1885 and 1886.